ActivitySim/activitysim/docs/abmexample.rst

   * data - input data such as land use, synthetic population files, and skims
   * output - outputs folder
   * simulation.py - main script to run the model

 Inputs
 ~~~~~~

-In order to run the example, you first need two input files in the ``data`` folder as identified in the ``configs\settings.yaml`` file:
+In order to run the example, you first need the input files in the ``data`` folder as identified in the ``configs\settings.yaml`` file:

+* input_table_list: the input CSV tables from MTC travel model one:

+    * households - Synthetic population household records for a subset of zones.
-* input_store: mtc_asim.h5 - an HDF5 file containing the following MTC TM1 tables as pandas DataFrames for a subset of zones:
+    * persons - Synthetic population person records for a subset of zones.

-    * land_use_taz - Zone-based land use data (population and employment for example)
+    * land_use - Zone-based land use data (population and employment for example) for a subset of zones.
-    * persons - Synthetic population person records
-    * households - Synthetic population household records

 * skims_file: skims.omx - an OMX matrix file containing the MTC travel model one skim matrices for a subset of zones.

-Both files are used in the tests as well and are in the ``activitysim\abm\test\data`` folder.
-Alternatively,
+These files are used in the tests as well and are in the ``activitysim\abm\test\data`` folder.
-these files can be downloaded from the MTC `box account <https://mtcdrive.app.box.com/v/activitysim>`__.
 The full set
-of MTC TM1 OMX skims are also on the box account.
+of MTC TM1 households, persons, and OMX skims are on the MTC `box account <https://mtcdrive.app.box.com/v/activitysim>`__.

 .. note::

+  ActivitySim can optionally build an HDF5 file of the input CSV tables for use in subsequent runs since
+  HDF5 is binary and therefore results in faster read times. see :ref:`configuration`

-  Input files can be viewed with the `OMX Viewer <https://github.com/osPlanning/omx/wiki/OMX-Viewer>`__.
+  OMX and HDF5 files can be viewed with the `OMX Viewer <https://github.com/osPlanning/omx/wiki/OMX-Viewer>`__.

-  The ``scripts\mtc_inputs.py`` was used to create the mtc_asim.h5 file from the raw CSV files.
-  This script reads the CSV files, creates DataFrame indexes, and writes the pandas objects to the HDF5 file.

   The ``scripts\build_omx.py`` script will build one OMX file containing all the skims.
 The original MTC TM1 skims were converted from
   Cube to OMX using the ``scripts\mtc_tm1_omx_export.s`` script.

-  The example inputs were created by the ``scripts\create_sf_example.py`` script, which creates the land use, synthetic population, and skim inputs for a subset of user-defined zones.
+  The example inputs were created by the ``scripts\create_sf_example.py`` script, which creates the land use, synthetic population, and
+  skim inputs for a subset of user-defined zones.

+.. _configuration:

 Configuration
 ~~~~~~~~~~~~~

 The ``configs`` folder contains settings, expressions files, and other files required for specifying model utilities and form.
 The first place to start in the ``configs`` folder is ``settings.yaml``, which is the main settings file for the model run.
 This file includes:

 * ``models`` - list of model steps to run - auto ownership, tour frequency, etc. - see :ref:`model_steps`
 * ``resume_after`` - to resume running the data pipeline after the last successful checkpoint
 * ``input_store`` - HDF5 inputs file
+* ``input_table_list`` - list of table names, indices, and column re-maps for each table in `input_store`

+    * ``tablename`` - name of the injected table
+    * ``filename`` - name of the CSV or HDF5 file to read (optional, defaults to `input_store`)
+    * ``index_col`` - table column to use for the index
+    * ``column_map`` - dictionary of column name mappings
+    * ``h5_tablename`` - table name if reading from HDF5 and different from `tablename`

+* ``create_input_store`` - write new 'input_data.h5' file to outputs folder using CSVs from `input_table_list` to use for subsequent model runs
 * ``skims_file`` - skim matrices in one OMX file
 * ``households_sample_size`` - number of households to sample and simulate; comment out to simulate all households
 * ``trace_hh_id`` - trace household id; comment out for no trace